fallible-algebra/bevy_typst_textures/README.md

     - This doesn't need to be populated with anything right now.
     - That said, it expects:
         - a name field
-        - an list of author strings
+        - a list of author strings
         - a list of bevy `asset/` folder asset requests (doesn't do anything right now)
         - a list of typst "universe" package requests (doesn't do anything right now)
 3. Any .otf fonts needed (they can exist anywhere, but a `fonts/` folder is a good idea)